-Neither Jobs Zimbabwe nor any of our subsidiaries, affiliated Companies, suppliers, employees, shareholders, or directors (“Jobs Zimbabwe Affiliates”) shall be cumulatively liable for any special, incidental, indirect, punitive or consequential damages or loss of use, profit, revenue or data to you or any third person arising from your use of the Services, or any of the content or other materials on, accessed through or downloaded from Jobs Zimbabwe.
+Neither Jobs Botswana nor any of our subsidiaries, affiliated Companies, suppliers, employees, shareholders, or directors (“Jobs Botswana Affiliates”) shall be cumulatively liable for any special, incidental, indirect, punitive or consequential damages or loss of use, profit, revenue or data to you or any third person arising from your use of the Services, or any of the content or other materials on, accessed through or downloaded from Jobs Botswana.

 This limitation of liability is part of the basis of the bargain between the parties and without it the terms and prices charged would be different.
 This limitation of liability shall apply regardless of whether:

 you base your claim on contract, tort, statute or any other legal theory,

 Jobs Botswana knew or should have known about the possibility of such damages, or